spring-ai-community/mcp-annotations/README.md

 This project consists of two main modules:

 1. **mcp-annotations** - Core annotations and method handling for MCP operations.
 Depends only on MCP Java SDK.
-2. **spring-ai-mcp-annotations** - Spring AI integration for MCP annotations
+2. **mcp-annotations-spring** - Spring AI integration for MCP annotations

 ## Overview